Moylan files motion to vacate injunction against abortion ban

-Attorney General Douglas Moylan has filed his motion to vacate the injunction placed on Guam's 30-year-old abortion ban, which would make the ban enforceable, if successful.
+Attorney General Douglas Moylan has filed a motion to vacate the injunction placed on Guam's 30-year-old abortion ban, which would make the ban enforceable, if successful.

 Sometimes referred to as the Belle Arriola law, after its main sponsor, the late Sen. Elizabeth Arriola, Public Law 20-134 would ban abortions at all stages of pregnancy and imposes potential criminal penalties on women who obtain or seek an abortion.